 Putting things in perspective

-When you keep things to yourself situations can seem way more overwhelming than they are.
+If you have been keeping things to yourself a situation can seem way more overwhelming than it actually is.
 The person you tell might help you see the situation in a new or different perspective.

-Someone outside the situation can be more objective about what ‘s going on and might have solutions that you hadn’t thought of.
+Someone outside the situation will be able to be more objective about what’s going on and might have solutions you hadn’t thought of.

 You mightn’t even realise it, but carrying a worried head on your shoulders every day, full of pent-up emotions, creates a lot of physical tension too.
 You’d be amazed at what a release it can be to get things off your chest.